TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/001 Introduction.md

 # DDD With EFC

-This guide aims to explain how to configure Entity Framework core to work with your DDD inspired Domain Model.\
+This guide aims to explain how to configure Entity Framework Core to work with your DDD inspired Domain Model.\
 Such a domain model looks vastly different from what EFC conventionally uses, which are just simple classes (data containers), with public properties.